void-linux/void-docs/src/installation/guides/arm-devices/index.md

 ### fstab

-The `/boot` partition should be added to `/etc/fstab`, with an entry similar to the one below.
-It is possible to boot without that entry, but updating the kernel package in that situation can lead to breakage, such as being unable to find kernel modules, which are essential for functionality such as wireless connectivity.
-If you aren't using an SD card, replace `/dev/mmcblk0p1` with the appropriate device path.
+The `/` and `/boot` partition should be added to `/etc/fstab`, with entries similar to the ones below.
+It is possible to boot without these entries, but updating the kernel package in that situation can lead to breakage, such as being unable to find kernel modules, which are essential for functionality such as wireless connectivity.
+If you aren't using an SD card, replace `/dev/mmcblkXpY` with the appropriate device paths.

 ```
-/dev/mmcblk0p1 /boot vfat defaults 0 0
+/dev/mmcblk0p1 /boot vfat defaults 0 2
+/dev/mmcblk0p2 / ext4 defaults 0 1
 ```

 ### System time